sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 You can also remove the window style properties like [`minHeight`](../../../reference/glue/latest/windows/index.html#WindowSettings-minHeight) and [`allowMinimize`](../../../reference/glue/latest/windows/index.html#WindowSettings-allowMinimize) and set them in the configuration file.

 Next, in the `openTabWindow()` function find `TUTOR_TODO Chapter 5 Task 2` and go through the same process as in `Task 1`.
-Note that you cannot re-use the filtering you (likely) did in `openTabWindow()`, because you cannot set the window name.
+Note that you can't re-use the filtering you (likely) did in `openTabWindow()`, because you can't set the window name.
 So, you need to get creative.
 What else is unique to the tabs that we can use as a filtering condition?

 ## 6. Glue42 Search Service